NCAA

 NCAA Men’s Division I Basketball Champions

 See a complete list of NCAA Men’s Division I Basketball Champions.
-The 2022 Championship game was played by the Kansas Jayhawks and the North Carolina Tar Heels.
-The Jayhawks won 72–69 to win their 4th national title.
+The 2024 Championship game was played by the UConn Huskies and the Purdue Boilermakers.
+The Huskies won 75–60 to win their 6th national title.

 Fast Facts:

-- In the 2014-15 season, Coach Mike Krzyzewski of Duke won his 5th national title which is the most of any other coach.
+- Coach John Wooden won his 10 national titles which is the most of any other coach.

-- UCLA has the most NCAA Men’s Division I Basketball titles with 11, while Kentucky has 8 and North Carolina has 6.
+- UCLA has the most NCAA Men’s Division I Basketball titles with 11, while Kentucky has 8, North Carolina and UConn have 6.

 - The NCAA Men’s Division I Basketball Championship tournament begins with 68 college basketball teams.